-The Nazi occupiers tried at first to administer Holland with the appearance of benevolence, while steadily turning the screws on its Jewish population.
+The Nazis tried at first to administer Holland with the appearance of benevolence, while steadily turning the screws on its Jewish population.

-Jews in Amsterdam were better informed about the Nazis than the rest of the population, since many of them had fled from Germany and other countries, thinking Holland was a safe haven.
+Jews in Amsterdam were better informed about the Nazis than the rest of the population, since many of them had fled from cruelty in Germany and other countries, thinking Holland was a safe haven.